 Change occurs at the intersection of discomfort and urgency.
 Through authenticity, honesty, a critical eye, and compassion, a good leader can thrive in these conditions.
 As a part of the Global Executive MS in Strategic Design and Management at Parsons School of Design, our course in the new economies surveyed aspects and angles of different industries, and the contexts, complexities, and conditions, that are in turn creating opportunities, challenges, and a mandate for change in leadership and innovation.

 My team of three researched each industry and designed the below concepts, within a timeframe of a week.

 While investigating the inherent bias that’s embedded within brands, my team took a closer look at the cultural marketing missteps taken by Unilever’s Dove brand as it relates to racial insensitivities.

 In response to these previous missteps, we developed the #IAMCROWN social campaign concept, to compliment Dove's more recent efforts towards inclusivity, and to raise awareness and encourage direct action from Dove to increase access and equity for BIPOC communities.

 Part of the campaign is the introduction of a signature collection that’s reflective of a multitude of skin tones and needs through their signature beauty bar.
 Accompanying the collection is a 10-point commitment to making beyond skin deep changes to shift the culture of the company itself.
-All visuals I designed and packaged in the above video for distribution.
+In addition to strategic contributions I designed the visuals and produced the video for distribution.